Daltonmedia/hypePrototyper/README.md

 ### Prototypes

-Prototypes have 3 different interfaces:
+Prototypes have 3 different facades:
 * *Form* displays a set of inputs that are used to modify entity information
 * *Action* validates and handles user input
 * *Profile* outputs entity information

-Prototypes consist of fields and are tied to registered Elgg actions.
+Prototypes consist of fields and are meant to be tied to registered Elgg actions.
 Prototype fields can be populated using ```"prototype",$action``` plugin hook.

 The idea here is that entities of the same type and subtype can be modified by multiple actions.